ericvids/magis/README.md

 2. Open the arengine/ folder in Unity via Unity Hub's Projects menu.
 To decrease initial loading time, select your main deployment platform under Target Platform (either Android or iOS).

-3. Go to https://library.vuforia.com/content/vuforia-library/en/articles/Solution/arcore-with-vuforia.html and follow the instructions to download the Google ARCore .aar file for Unity, and to add it to your project under arengine/Assets/Plugins/Android (create the folders if they are not yet existing). _This step is essential for Android but may be skipped for iOS. **Do not forget this step or your APK submission will be rejected by Google Play.**_
+3. Go to https://library.vuforia.com/content/vuforia-library/en/articles/Solution/arcore-with-vuforia.html and follow the instructions to download the Google ARCore .aar file for Unity, and to add it to your project under arengine/Assets/Plugins/Android (create the folders if they are not yet existing). _This step is essential for Android but may be skipped for iOS. **Do not forget this step or your app submission will be rejected by Google Play.**_

 4. On the Unity window menu, select GameObject->Vuforia->AR Camera.
 This action will activate Vuforia and will prompt you to import the necessary Vuforia resources. **Do not forget this step or your device's camera will not work.**